dynamsoft-docs/barcode-reader-docs-js/programming-old/javascript/samples-demos/ui-customization.md

 For more related customization, check out the following official sample:

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/2.ui-tweaking/3.read-video-with-external-control.html">Use External Controllers - Demo</a>
-* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/main/2.ui-tweaking/3.read-video-with-external-control.html">Use External Controllers - Source Code</a>
+* <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/blob/9.x/2.ui-tweaking/3.read-video-with-external-control.html">Use External Controllers - Source Code</a>

 ## Enlarge the Video Stream